dancamper/json2ecl/README.md

 ]
 ```

+### Requirement: Same data type used between objects with the same key

 Similarly, a repeated JSON object is expected to contain key values with the same type
 for same-named keys.
 This example will throw an error because the third object's
 `foo` key has a value that is an array rather than a scalar: